-The Dayspring Trust aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice.
+The Dayspring Trust aims to serve its community by providing an education of the highest quality within the context of Christian faith and practice.
 It encourages an understanding of the meaning and significance of faith, and promotes Christian values through the experience it offers to all its pupils.
 We believe that our Christian values spring from the two great commandments, 'Love God and love your neighbour'.
 We seek to live this out through the power of the Holy Spirit.
-St Paul reminds us in Galatians 5.22-23 that the fruits of the Spirit are "Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control".
+St Paul reminds us in Galatians 5.22-23 that the fruit of the Spirit is "Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control".
 These are also underpinned by the Old Testament injunction to "Do justly, love mercy and walk humbly with our God" Micah 6.8.
 These values rooted in the Christian Faith come as a package and we aim to embed them in the life of our academies in a worked out way.
-We recognise that at times we may focus on particular values to bring them into greater prominence within our academies.
+We recognise that at times we may highlight particular values to bring them into greater prominence within our academies and these are currently the five values of Forgiveness, Hope, Joy, Perseverance and Wisdom.
 We believe these values to be in accordance with British values springing from our Judeo-Christian roots.
-Collective worship will play a major and vital part in assisting with this process of embedding these values in the life our our academies.
+Collective worship will play a major and vital part in assisting with this process of embedding these values in the life of our academies.

-The Multi Academy Trust members and Directors are aware of their responsibilities in law and are committed to the provision of excellent RE and high quality Christian worship within its academies in accordance with our Anglican foundation.
+The Multi Academy Trust Members and Directors are aware of their responsibilities in law and are committed to the provision of an excellent education within its academies in accordance with our Anglican foundation.
 This is embraced in our Dayspring Trust vision statement: